Video: CCTV shows the moment Flybe plane crashed into another at Aberdeen airport - Evening Express

+Video: CCTV shows the moment Flybe plane crashed into another at Aberdeen airport

-CCTV footage of the moment a former Flybe jet crashed at Aberdeen airport has been leaked online.
+CCTV footage of the moment a former Flybe plane crashed at Aberdeen airport has been leaked online.

 In the clip, shared on the I Work on the Rigs Facebook page, a worker in high-vis is seen frantically trying to push the aircraft to stop it rolling towards a parked Loganair Plane.